open-data/ckanext-gcnotify/README.md

 3. Add `gcnotify` to the `ckan.plugins` setting in your CKAN config file

-4. Add `ckanext.gcnotify.api_key` setting in your CKAN config file with the value of your GC Notify API key
+4. Add `ckanext.gcnotify.secret_key` setting in your CKAN config file with the value of your GC Notify secret key (last 5 hex groups of your API key)

 5. Add `ckanext.gcnotify.base_url` setting in your CKAN config file with the value of your GC Notify base URI